BV-BRC/BV-BRC-Docs/docroot/quick_references/organisms_taxon/features.md

 ![Features Table](../images/proteins_tab.png)

-The list in the Features table includes annotations created by the BV-BRC annotation service, which includes protein-coding genes and other genomic features, as well as the original annotations (typically from RefSeq), if availalble.
+The list in the Features table includes annotations created by the BV-BRC annotation service, which includes protein-coding genes and other genomic features, as well as the original annotations (typically from RefSeq), if available.

 ### Features Table Tools
 Within this table you may do the following: